mycelium-com/wallet-android/README.md

 Thanks to Johannes Zweng for his testing and providing pull requests for fixes.

-Thanks to all beta testers to provide early feedback.
+Thanks to all beta testers for providing early feedback.